Combating Bullying: How One Person With Diabetes Fought To Test Her Blood Sugar In The Workplace

 Health Impacts Of Bullying

 Mark Heyman, PhD, diabetes psychologist and CEO of the Center for Diabetes and Mental Health tells Beyond Type 1 that stressful events like bullying can make glucose management more difficult.
-Research shows that bullying is associated with worse glycemic control in children with Type 1 diabetes.
+Research shows that bullying is associated with worse glycemic control in children with type 1 diabetes.
 “When your body responds to stress, your blood sugars are going to rise,” Heyman says.

 Bullying also makes diabetes management in public spaces more difficult to manage.
 “When somebody is experiencing bullying, they want to avoid that.
 So they’re going to do what they can to hide their insulin pump or their CGM or their insulin pen,” Heyman explains.
-If sugar levels are not corrected, there can be serious health consequences that follow.
+If blood sugar levels are not corrected, there can be serious health consequences that follow.

 As Shadi Vahdat, MD, chief medical officer at the Create Cures Foundation, previously told Beyond Type 1, when blood sugar levels below 3.9 mmol/L70 mg/dL, it can be dangerous, leading to hypoglycemia and other complications.
 If hypoglycemia is left untreated, it can result in seizures, unconsciousness and sometimes death.